Plants That Grow on Walls

 It's Not a Hanging Basket!

 What Affects Plants Growing in Walls?

 Plants growing on a wall are effectively living on a cliff face.
-They have very little growing medium, may be subjected to windier conditions and they will get limited water and this will usually dry quickly, unless yours is a water splashed wall near a waterfall or leaky gutter for example.
+They have very little growing medium, may be subjected to windier conditions and will get limited water and this will usually dry quickly, unless yours is a water-splashed wall near a waterfall or leaky gutter, for example.

 Good Plants for Growing in a Wall